-On January 17, 1996, 10 claimants who were employed in the [organization], Department of the Navy, [location], filed claims with the General Accounting Office (GAO) for overtime pay.
+On January 17, 1996, 10 claimants who were employed in the [Department of the Navy] filed claims with the General Accounting Office (GAO) for overtime pay.
 Responsibility for determining pay claims based on entitlement for overtime compensation was transferred from GAO to the U.S. Office of Personnel Management (OPM).
 The Atlanta Oversight Division has jurisdiction and accepted the claim in February 1997.
 Required information from the agency was received June 16, 1997.
 Additional information from the claimants in response to the agency report was received September 29, 1997.

 The claimants were all employed in one of two positions: Equipment Specialist, GS-1670-11, or Engineering Technician, GS-802-11.
 As a result, we have separated the claims and will issue two decisions.
-This decision covers the work performed by the 3 claimants in the position of Engineering Technician, GS-802-11, position numbers J1980 and 1982 (which are identical positions except for duty location).
+This decision covers the work performed by the 7 claimants in the position of Equipment Specialist, GS-1670-11, position number J1878.
 Because of a transfer of function, the claimants were transferred to another position in July 1996.